wakatime/vscode-wakatime/README-ADS.md

     ![install from VSIX](https://raw.githubusercontent.com/wakatime/vscode-wakatime/master/images/ads-install.png)

-5. Restart Azure Data Studio.

-6. Enter your [api key](https://wakatime.com/settings?apikey=true), then press `enter`.
+5. Enter your [api key](https://wakatime.com/settings?apikey=true), then press `enter`.

     > (If you’re not prompted, press `F1` or `⌘ + Shift + P` then type `WakaTime API Key`.)

-7. Use Azure Data Studio and your coding activity will be displayed on your [WakaTime dashboard](https://wakatime.com)
+6. Use Azure Data Studio and your coding activity will be displayed on your [WakaTime dashboard](https://wakatime.com)

 ## Usage